georgematheos/bayes3d_experiments/README.md

     and demonstrates it by fitting two synthetic scenes, one of several YCB objects on a table (this scene comes from a pybullet environment), and one consisting of several cubes stacked atop each other.

+These notebooks are both pretty clean and contain walkthroughs of the code.
+The code in [experiments/src](experiments/src) is also relatively clean and well-documented (as of 2024-02-09).
+The other notebooks in [experiments](experiments) are not very clean; I was using them for R&D.